eversonfx/e-commerce-rest-api-springboot/README.md

 mvn spring-boot:run
 ```

-The application follows the restfull pattern, so it is possible to make requests on the following endpoints"by Nelio Alves:
+The application follows the restfull pattern, so it is possible to make requests on the following endpoints"

 ```
 http://localhost:8080/clientes